Particular/docs.particular.net/persistence/sql/dialect-mssql.md

 ## Connection sharing

-When an endpoint uses SQL Persistence combined with SQL Server Transport without the [Outbox](/nservicebus/outbox/), the persistence uses the connection and transaction context established by the transport when accessing Saga data.
-This behavior ensures *exactly-once* message processing behavior as the state change of the saga is committed atomically with consuming of the message that triggered it.
+When an endpoint uses SQL Persistence combined with the SQL Server Transport without the [Outbox](/nservicebus/outbox/), the persistence uses the connection and transaction context established by the transport when accessing saga data.
+This behavior ensures *exactly-once* message processing behavior as the state change of the saga is committed atomically while consuming of the message that triggered it.

 partial: Connection